agalliazzo/openhab-addons/bundles/org.openhab.binding.samsungac/README.md

 # SamsungAC Binding

+This binding born from the ash of the old SamsungAC binding of the openhab-addons (v1) repository

-Note: enable TLSv1 by placing it in the /etc/java-21-openjdk/security/java.security file under the line jdk.tls.legacyAlgorithms.
+***Note:*** enable TLSv1 by placing it in the /etc/java-21-openjdk/security/java.security file under the line jdk.tls.legacyAlgorithms.

-_Give some details about what this binding is meant for - a protocol, system, specific device._

-_If possible, provide some resources like pictures (only PNG is supported currently), a video, etc. to give an impression of what can be done with this binding._
-_You can place such resources into a `doc` folder next to this README.md._

-_Put each sentence in a separate line to improve readability of diffs._
+This binding provides connectivity for Samsung AC devices made before SmartThing was a thing.

+The communication is done via the WiFi interface using a SSL (TLSv1) socket on port 2878/tcp

+Data is exchanged in XML format and can be humanely read and interpreted.

 ## Supported Things

+The only supported thing for this binding is Samsung AC devices with a WiFi interface that expose the port 2878/tcp.

+At the moment, no autodiscovery is supported nether token registratio

 _Please describe the different supported things / devices including their ThingTypeUID within this section._
 _Which different types are supported, which models were tested etc.?_